JuliaDynamics/Associations.jl/docs/src/discretization_tutorial.md

 Sometimes, it may be desireable to encode input data one variable/column at a time.
 This typically happens when the input are either a single or multiple timeseries.

 To encode columns, we apply an [`Encoding`](@ref) using a sliding window across each input variable.
 The width of the window is determined by the chosen encoding.
-For example, using [`ValueBinning`](@ref) will encode `N` value into `N` discretized values.
+For example, using [`ValueBinning`](@ref) will encode `N` value into `N` discretized values. [`CodifyVariables`](@ref) is used to enforce a sliding window encoding on a per-variable basis.

 ```@example
 using CausalityTools